CBSE Class 9 Maths Heron’s Formula Notes:-Download PDF Here

 Area of triangle is A=(1/2)bh

 Area of a triangle – By Heron’s formula

 Area of a ΔABC, given sides a, b, c by Heron’s formula (Also known as Hero’s Formula) :

 This formula is helpful to find the area of a scalene triangle, given the lengths of all its sides.

 Area of any polygon – By Heron’s formula

-Area of a quadrilateral whose sides and one diagonal are given, can be calculated by dividing the quadrilateral into two triangles and using the Heron’s formula.
+To find the area of a quadrilateral, when one of its diagonal value and the sides are given, the area can be calculated by splitting the given quadrilateral into two triangles and use the Heron’s formula.

 ⇒We draw the figure according to the information given.